Lithuania travel guide

 Be prepared for extremely cold and possibly hazardous weather if you intend to travel to Lithuania in the winter (October to March).
-There is likely to be snow on the ground and temperatures may drop to -25 degrees Celsius or below.
+There’s likely to be snow or ice on the ground and temperatures may drop to -25 degrees Celsius or below.

 Local travel – Klaipeda, Nida and Palanga